robotology/superquadric-grasp-demo/README.md

 - [Documentation](#documentation)

 ## Demo description
-This module implements a wrapper code for performing the superquadric modeling and grasping pipeline described in [[1]](#references).
+This module implements a wrapper code for performing the superquadric modeling and grasping pipeline described in [[1](#references)].
-This wrapper code communicates with existing modules developed in [`robotology repo`](https://github.com/robotology) and its structure can be summarized as follow:
+This wrapper code communicates with existing modules developed in [`robotology`](https://github.com/robotology) and its structure can be summarized as follow:

 <img src="https://github.com/robotology/icub-grasp-demo/blob/master/misc/pipeline.png" width=850 height=500>